dafuloth/m1-project/README.md

 #### Favicon visibility

-When adding the favicon I soon realised that the combination of colours used would result in low contrast and poor visibility - especially at the small size displayed beside the page title:
+When adding the favicon I soon realised that the combination of colours used would result in low contrast and poor visibility:

 <figure style="text-align: center;">
   <img src="assets/docs/readme-images/old-favicon-appearance.png" alt="Original favicon appearance in the browser tab" style="width:60%">